Skip to main content

 4. Match the tools, tone and level

-Adjust the vocabulary to the real level of the role.
-A junior profile can mention coursework, case work, and structured analysis.
-A senior profile should sound comfortable with governance, prioritization, workshops, and executive-facing decisions.
+Match your language to the actual level of the role.
+Junior profiles can reference coursework, case studies, and structured analysis, while senior profiles should reflect comfort with governance, prioritization, workshops, and executive-level decisions.

 See Open tailored example

-For a senior version, a line like “I used Azure and Jira” is thin.
-“I used [Azure], [Jira], and structured governance reviews to keep migration decisions aligned with business timing” reads at the right level.
+For a senior application, a line like "I used Azure and Jira" is too basic.
+Instead, "I used [Azure], [Jira], and structured governance reviews to keep migration decisions aligned with business timing" better demonstrates senior-level expertise.

 5. Close like a consultant, not like a template

-The closing should feel like the next step in a real hiring conversation.
+Your closing should feel like a natural next step in the hiring process.
 Invite a discussion about discovery, delivery, client context, or problem framing.
-Avoid flat endings that could belong to any job in any sector.
+Avoid generic endings that could apply to any job in any sector.

 See closing example